 The ETI feature can be enabled only when the UE supports Reflective QoS, as agreed in [2].
 In case of UL UE support of Reflective QoS, the Reflective QoS control is enabled in the PCC rule for the QoS flow associated with the ETI configuration flag set to TRUE (i.e., the boosted QoS flow), whereas the Reflective QoS control for the QoS flow associated with the ETI configuration flag set to FALSE is left up to operator configuration.

 Based on the above Stage-2 agreements, the UPF will be configured by the SMF with two PCC rules and two corresponding PDR rules (one with ETI set to TRUE and another with ETI set to FALSE) for the same IP flow at N6.
 When this configuration is active the UPF detects ETI marked in all DL packets at the IP flow ingest at N6.
 As per [1], Stage-2 expectation is that TS 26.522 specifies the RTP header extension for ETI.
+Consequently, an RTP sender (e.g., Media Function of an RTC AS) is therefore required to mark each DL RTP PDU (e.g., in an RTP header extensions such as the RTP header extension for dynamically changing traffic characteristics) it desires to benefit from expedited transfer with ETI set to TRUE for the network to apply the desired data rate boosting.
+DL RTP PDUs whose transfer is not desired to be expedited can be marked with ETI value set to FALSE or may either remain unmarked.
+The latter is preferred whenever applicable for reduced overheads.

 Based on Stage-2 agreements [1], and conclusions of FS_5G_RTP_Ph2, [3], the AF/AS-controlled dynamic data boosting requires following aspects be specified in the context of the RTC media delivery system.